-Norfolk may produce only a fraction of that volume, but this East Anglian county is responsible for what is probably the best malting barley in the world.
+Norfolk, England may produce only a fraction of that volume, but this easterly county is responsible for what is probably the best malting barley in the world.

 What gives Norfolk that claim to fame?
-Well, here are 6 explanations:
+Well, here are six explanations:

 Much of the soil in the county is light and sandy – and has naturally high levels of phosphate.
 It drains relatively freely, which means its nitrogen component is low.
 The resulting crops are relatively low in protein.
 This makes for great malt for brewers.

 East Anglia is the driest region of the UK, with just 26 inches of rain a year on average in Norfolk.
-There are however gentle sea breezes that carry a little moisture across the dunes and into barley-growing areas.
+However, gentle sea breezes carry a little moisture across the dunes and into barley-growing areas.

-Norfolk has around 1,600 hours of sunshine a year, with longer daylight hours during the ripening season than regions and countries with more southerly latitudes.
-With skilled farming practice, barley yields are high, and the quality of the crops excellent.
+Norfolk, England has around 1,600 hours of sunshine a year, with longer daylight hours during the ripening season than regions and countries with more southerly latitudes.
+With skilled farming practices, barley yields are high, and the quality of the crops is excellent.

-The decent length growing season allows for the thriving of both winter and spring barleys in the area, with harvesting taking place in July and August.
+The decent growing season allows for the thriving of both winter and spring barleys in the area, with harvesting in July and August.